Boron-based nitrogen activation

 DRIVEN BY ELECTRICITY

-CARBON AND HYDROGEN FREE
+COMPETITIVE AND CARBON FREE

 Swan-H's patented mediator technology is what allows us to make the generally unreactive nitrogen react with water.